 Shohei Ohtani's $700 Million Deal: The Most Interesting Contract Structure in Sports History

-Nominal Value$700 million — headline number.
+Nominal Value$700 million — the headline number.
 What most coverage used.

-Cap ImpactMLB has no hard salary cap but luxury tax calculations use present value.
-Ohtani's annual hit is roughly $46 million — enormous but manageable for LA.
+Annual Cap HitMLB has no hard salary cap but luxury tax calculations use present value.
+Ohtani's annual luxury tax hit is roughly $46 million — enormous but manageable for LA.

-Ohtani RiskHe collects most of the money starting at age 39.
+Ohtani's RiskHe collects most of the money starting at age 39.
 The Dodgers needed to be financially solvent for a decade.
-That is not a sure thing in any business.
+That is not a guaranteed thing in any business.

 Verdict